JuanFelipeRuiz/lit_ecology_classifier/README.md

 ### Training

 To only train a model, the train modul can be used.
-It is independet from the split and overview moduls.
+It is independent of the split and overview moduls.
 It uses a random split with the given split ratio with the given values.

 #### Additional Setup